-- Monitor department activities for compliance with the established and communicated policies and procedures.
+- Monitor department activities for compliance with established and communicated policies and procedures.

 Control activities are actions that help ensure that risks to the achievement of objectives are mitigated.
 These activities are performed at all levels of the County, at various stages within business processes and include the information technology environment.

-Control activities include both manual and automated activities, may be either preventive or detective in nature and are designed to achieve control objectives.
-Here are three examples of control activities that most County department managers know about first-hand and can appreciate to help keep within budget:
+Control activities include both manual and automated activities, which may be either preventive or detective in nature and are designed to achieve control objectives.
+Here are three examples of control activities that most County department managers know about first-hand and can appreciate helping keep within budget:

 - Control objective: Employees are paid only for actual hours worked and/or actual time off.

-- Control activity: Employees, supervisors and department heads digitally sign and approve employee hours every pay period in timekeeping system.
+- Control activity: Employees, supervisors, and department heads digitally sign and approve employee hours every pay period in the timekeeping system.

 - Control objective: Employee’s actual pay rates are the authorized pay rates.

 - Control activity: Payroll changes are documented on a form and approved by the department director and Human Resources Director.
 The Clerk of Court & Comptroller Payroll Department personnel enter changes into the system and the change is reviewed by a different staff member of the Payroll Department.